-The Group and its activities are subject to a variety of laws and regulations.
+Risk and potential issues How we are addressing the issues Current status The Group and its activities are subject to a variety of laws and regulations.
 Examples of these include; the Financial Conduct Authority in respect of consumer credit and the activities of FW Capital, the procurement of products and services, State Aid and geographical constraints regarding investment and loan activity and the General Data Protection Regulation.
 Breach of these regulations would damage the Groups' brand and reputation and could result in fines or other sanctions, including legal action, which could impede the Groups' ability to operate or raise further funds.
-Area of risk: COMPLIANCE Risk tolerance: Negligible Pre-control rating: High and procedures on our intranet and our in-house Compliance team undertakes file sampling activity, the results of which are reported to senior management.
+Area of risk: COMPLIaNCE Risk tolerance: Negligible Pre-control rating: High We maintain detailed policies and procedures on our intranet and our in-house Compliance team undertakes file sampling activity, the results of which are reported to senior management.
 Our independent internal auditors provide assurance on the design and effectiveness of internal controls across the Group and recommend areas for improvement to quarterly Audit and Risk Committee meetings.
-Our external auditors keep us abreast of latest developments in the regulatory environment and test the control environment and report their findings to the Audit and Risk Committee as part of their annual report.
-Colleagues are required to undertake requilar mandatory training in respect of a number of regulatory areas.
-Post-control rating: High Risk and potential issues How we are addressing the issues Current status improvements required. are subject to a variety of laws and regulations.
-Examples of these include; the Financial Conduct Authority in respect of consumer credit and the activities of FW Capital, the procurement of products and services, State Aid and geographical constraints regarding investment and loan activity and the General Data Protection Regulation.
-Breach of these regulations would damage the Groups' brand and reputation and could result in fines or other sanctions, including legal action, which could impede the Groups' ability to operate or raise further funds.
-Area of risk: COMPLIANCE and procedures on our intranet and our in-house Compliance team undertakes file sampling activity, the results of which are reported to senior management.
-Our independent internal auditors provide assurance on the design and effectiveness of internal controls across the Group and recommend areas for improvement to quarterly Audit and Risk Committee meetings.
 Our external auditors keep us abreast of latest developments in the regulatory environment and report their findings to the Audit and Risk Committee as part of their annual report.
-Colleagues are required to undertake regular mandatory training in respect of a number of regulatory areas. with the legal and regulatory landscape through our internal systems and procedures.
+Colleagues are required to undertake regular mandatory training in respect of a number of regulatory areas.
+Post-control rating: Significant We monitor our compliance with the legal and regulatory landscape through our internal systems and procedures.
 In the past year staff have undertaken a range of mandatory training including in respect of FCA Approved Persons, Equality & Diversity, Information Security, Countering Bribery & Corruption and Risk Management.
 We have recently introduced a new training solution which uses artificial intelligence to provide ongoing compliance and regulatory training, with results reported in real time.
 We have implemented a detailed action plans to ensure that our GDPR compliance arrangements remain fit for purpose.
-Our independent internal auditors have delivered the internal audit plan and have categorised the Group's risk management and control processes as Generally
+Our independent internal auditors have delivered the internal audit plan and have categorised the Group's risk management and control processes as Generally Satisfactory with some improvements required.